 The developmental phases described in this section are actually DMVPN phases combining mGRE plus NHRP and IPsec.
-Phase 2 is important because it provides the functionality needed to support dynamic spoke-to-spoke tunnels.
+Phase 2 and 3 are important because they provide the functionality needed to support dynamic spoke-to-spoke tunnels.

 NHRP gathers the information that it needs to build spoke-to-spoke tunnels by using NHRP resolution request and reply packets that are sent via the spoke-hub-spoke path through the NBMA network.
 NHRP also has to be triggered (or know when) to collect this information for building the spoke-to-spoke tunnels, because it brings up the spoke-to-spoke tunnel only when there is data traffic to use it.
 The two ways that NHRP does this are described the following sections.